Unleashing Implicit Rewards: Prefix-Value Learning for Distribution-Level Optimization

 \section{Introduction}

 Large language models are increasingly trained with reinforcement learning from verifiable rewards (RLVR)~\cite{lambert2025tulu, guo2025deepseek}, where an automatic verifier provides a reliable terminal correctness signal.
 However, a single outcome label is shared by all tokens in a long reasoning trajectory, making it hard to identify which intermediate step caused success or failure; this weak credit assignment typically increases exploration and hurts sample efficiency.
 Process reward models (PRMs)~\cite{lightman2023let} aim to provide fine-grained supervision over the reasoning process, improving credit assignment beyond outcome-only rewards for RL training and supporting test-time inference.
-In practice, PRMs face a fidelity–cost trade-off: Higher step-wise reliability typically requires more expensive data collection or heavier verification procedures.
-For instance, explicit PRMs~\cite{wang2024math, lu2024autopsv} train discriminative classifiers on step-level annotations, offering reliable supervision at the expense of costly labeling, whereas generative PRMs~\cite{zhao2025genprm} produce a rationale (or critique) before scoring, improving semantic interpretability but typically incurring additional overhead in data collection and inference~\cite{wang2024math, zhao2025genprm}.
+In practice, PRMs face a fidelity--cost trade-off: higher step-wise reliability typically requires more expensive data collection or heavier verification procedures.
+Explicit PRMs~\cite{wang2024math, lu2024autopsv} rely on step-level supervision, while generative PRMs~\cite{zhao2025genprm} produce rationales or critiques before scoring, improving semantic interpretability but adding data or inference overhead.
 These costs are especially problematic in RL, where policy drift calls for frequent reward-model refreshes to mitigate distribution shift and reward hacking.